sictweb/dps945/notes/week07.md

 Today, each group will present their work.
 Here is a [link to the presentation schedule](/schedule-detailed#fredag-friday-16-august).
 We will begin at 08:30, so Team A should be ready to go then.
 Sofie will attend, and Anders (teacher of Rasmus) will attend for Team E's presentation.

+> Update - The presentations will be to Torill, Peter, and Sofie only (plus Anders for Team E).
+The other teams will not be in the audience.
+> Please return at 11:45 for the wrap-up before lunch.

 Each timeslot will be about 40 minutes in length.
 That should allow a few minutes setup and completion time between each team's presentation.

 Make sure that at least two team computers have the [Airtame](https://airtame.com/start) software, and that you have tested the system.